-Mitigation measures are means of reducing impacts, either directly by reducing emissions at the project source (controls and technology improvements), or indirectly using emission reductions achieved elsewhere and allocated to the project (offsets and sequestration).
+Mitigation measures are a means of reducing impacts, either directly by reducing emissions at the project source (controls and technology improvements) or indirectly using emission reductions achieved elsewhere and allocated to the project (offsets and sequestration).

 Mitigation measures for stationary source operational emissions include:

-Under CEQA, control strategies otherwise required by state or federal regulations cannot be claimed as mitigation.
-As such, control and technology mitigation measures must reduce emissions to levels below what is needed for regulatory compliance.
-For example, if the current rule limit for a gas-fired commercial boiler is a NOX concentration of 30 parts per million by volume (ppmv) without add-on controls, voluntarily installing Best Available Control Technology (BACT) under permit to further reduce NOX to 6 ppmv – an 80 percent reduction – would be considered mitigation, and the reduction in NOX mass emissions associated with the voluntary 24 ppmv decrease could be debited from the project emissions balance.
+Under CEQA, control strategies otherwise required by State or federal regulations cannot be claimed as mitigation.
+As such, control and technology mitigation measures must reduce emissions to levels below those needed for regulatory compliance.
+For example, if the current rule limit for a gas-fired commercial boiler is a NOx concentration of 30 parts per million by volume (ppmv) without add-on controls, voluntarily installing Best Available Control Technology (BACT) under permit to further reduce NOx to 6 ppmv – an 80% reduction – would be considered mitigation, and the reduction in NOx mass emissions associated with the voluntary 24 ppmv decrease could be debited from the project emissions balance.
 Similarly, offsetting emissions only in the amount required under NSR rules cannot be claimed as mitigation; however, offsets provided in excess of the minimum amount can be claimed as mitigation.

-As a specialty air quality firm, Yorke Engineering, LLC (Yorke) is well-versed in mitigation options and emission control alternatives for a wide range of stationary and mobile emission sources.
+As a specialty air quality firm, Yorke Engineering, LLC is well versed in mitigation options and emission control alternatives for a wide range of stationary and mobile emission sources.
 We have extensive compliance experience with hundreds of commercial and industrial projects.
-Our experience is applied to each new project to ensure that the most efficient, cost-effective mitigation is recommended to reduce compliance costs and ensure the least disruption to construction and operational activities.
+Our experience is applied to each new project to ensure that we recommend the most efficient, cost-effective solution to reduce compliance costs and ensure the least disruption to construction and operational activities.